|

 The simple answer is yes, but it gets a bit more complicated when going further.
 The fact that your spouse was convicted of a felony should have no bearing on your teaching ability, however, others may not see it the same way.

-Anything associated with the development and well being of kids (or the public at large) certainly carries much more attention for scrutiny and judgment of personal choices and is a delicate nature.
+Anything associated with the development and well-being of kids (or the public at large) certainly carries much more attention for scrutiny and judgment of personal choices and is of a delicate nature.
 That said, if a relationship involves someone with a criminal record, you should review your collective bargaining agreement.

 If not a member of a union, your employment is probably at will, in which case it may not be correct to terminate your employment, but it may motivate someone of authority to suggest such.
 Your district may have an individual issue with marrying a felon, but that is up to them.